myronyeung/express-sass-starter/README.md

 ## Why?

 I often prototype web apps, Javascript or CSS features.
-It is handy to have a quick starter app with only the essential elements.
-I actually do not need SASS, but my day job uses it and it makes it easier to port over.
+It is handy to have a quick starter app with only essential features.
+I actually do not need Sass, but my day job uses it, so using it here makes it easier to port over later.

 ## References